 - fix them if possible

-- repurpose them: turn a t-shirt into a cleaning cloth, for example
+- repurpose them: turn t-shirts cleaning rags, for example

 - donate/swap /sell them

 As your very very last resort, throw them away, but be aware that only about 1% of textiles are recycled globally, even when you discard them responsibly.